zodb/relstorage/README.txt

 Sometimes RelStorage needs a schema modification along with a software upgrade.
 Hopefully, this will not often be necessary.

-Version 1.2.* does not require a schema migration from version 1.1.2 or 1.1.3.
+No schema migration is required if you are upgrading from version 1.1.2 or later.

 To migrate from version 1.1.1 to version 1.1.2 or 1.1.3, see: